buds-lab/enerNOC-100-building-open-dataset-analysis/README.md

 ####[Click here to view the notebook hosted on nbviewer](http://nbviewer.ipython.org/github/cmiller8/EnerNOC-100-Building-Open-Dataset-Analysis/blob/master/EnerNOC%20Sample%20Dataset.ipynb)

-This dataset is downloadable from the site above and is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).
+This dataset is downloadable [here](https://open-enernoc-data.s3.amazonaws.com/anon/all-data.tar.gz) and is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).

 I have always been very interested in the massive amounts of raw data that [EnerNoc](http://www.enernoc.com/) is accumulating -- it would be a dream to play around with that amount and magnitude of data.
 I was super pleasantly surprised to stumble across  EnerNOC's [*Open Source for an Open Grid*](http://open.enernoc.com/data/) site after reading about it from [Nipun Batra's paper](http://combed.github.io/#portfolio) about commercial building dissaggregation.